Last updated 24th May 2018

 14. How to contact us

-If you have any questions or concerns about our use of your personal information, please contact our Data Protection Officer using the form on our ‘contact us‘ page, and selecting ‘Privacy Protections (GDPR)’ for the attention of.
+If you have any questions or concerns about our use of your personal information, please contact our Data Protection Officer using the form on our ‘contact us‘ page and selecting ‘Privacy Protection (GDPR)’.

 The data controller of your personal information will be the Wallace Vets Limited.